-To drive potential consumers to purchase services or products, organizations should create content that is extensive, consequential, and relevant.
+To drive potential consumers to purchase services or products, organisations should create content that is extensive, consequential, and relevant.

 Even though a consumer is in the purchase stage of a buyer’s journey, one should also ensure that the audiences don’t have any hesitations about purchasing your products or services.

-As shown in the buyer’s content journey map, one of the digital touchpoints on the purchase would be websites and 3rdparty sites.
+As shown in the buyer’s content journey map, one of the digital touchpoints on the purchase would be websites and third party sites.